 In 2010, Curve published some of their most important releases as digital downloads on their Bandcamp page, including a new compilation with 39 songs entitled Rare and Unreleased.
 In 2017 Curve re-released the Doppelganger CD as a double album.
 This release included their first three EPs.
 The Cuckoo album was also re-released as a double album and included, amongst other songs, several remixes.

 The band’s website, maintained by Garcia, has at various times since 2004 posted updates on projects by Halliday and Garcia.
-It has also stated that there is unlikely to be future new Curve music.
+It has also been stated that there is unlikely to be future new Curve music.
 Luckily, Garcia still releases remastered and remixed Curve music on Bandcamp from time to time and announced those on the Facebook Page.

 Garcia also puts out his own brand of music – take a listen to SPC ECO 2020 Series on Soundcloud.